 How to get around Vienna?

-If you’re not up to that much walking, you can use the very convenient metro system or the even more convenient hop-on-hop-off bus!
+If you’re not up to that much walking, you can use the very well developed public transport system or the even more convenient hop-on-hop-off bus!

 Metro ticket rates: